The Wizarding World of Harry Potter (Universal Orlando Resort)

-Background
+History

 Previous attempts

-Rumors of a Harry Potter-themed area at a Universal Studios park or a Disney park started to circulate in 2003.
+Rumors of a Harry Potter–themed area at a Universal Studios park or a Disney park started to circulate in 2003.
 However, the rights to the Harry Potter franchise had been acquired by Warner Bros., who denied all the rumors.
 In 2001, Time Warner used this license to construct and operate the Harry Potter Movie Magic Experience at Warner Bros.
 Movie World on the Gold Coast, Australia; it was a small indoor walkthrough featuring many re-creations of locations in the first two movies.
 After two years of operation, it was removed.

 The Walt Disney Company and Universal entered bidding negotiations with Warner Bros. and Rowling for the theme park rights to Harry Potter in the United States.
 In 2004, Rowling signed a letter-of-intent with Disney, with the company intending to develop a Harry Potter section in a corner of Fantasyland, within the Magic Kingdom park at Walt Disney World.
 Ultimately, Disney pulled out of negotiations, citing that Rowling's creative influence and the terms established by Warner Bros. were too stringent.